knative/docs/docs/serving/app-security/security-guard-install.md

 === "Using Knative Operator"

-    Use the following alternative script to install Security-Guard with TLS and Serving using the Knative Operator:
+    Use the following alternative example script to install Security-Guard with TLS and Serving using the Knative Operator:
+    !!! note
+       The example shows a case where kourier ingress is used, make the necessary changes when installing with istio or contour:

     ```
     echo "Copy the certificate to file"